 Our team of professionally-trained and highly-skilled educators is here to help your child grow and reach their potential.
 We believe in supporting and engaging the whole child, inside and out, in this critical stage of their development.
 Please learn more about our broader educational philosophies and values here, as well as our unprecedented teacher benefits.

 Kathryn Long | Head Teacher

 Kathryn is a co-founder of the Growing Wild Forest School and its parent organization, The Forest School Foundation.
 She is also a proud member of the American Forest Kindgergarten Association.
 She is an empathetic and creative being who loves working with children and guiding them in the natural world.
 She earned a Bachelor of Arts in Psychology, and has over a decade of experience in early childhood education and care, including teaching in early learning centers, providing small-group childcare, and nannying.
 She is certified EEC Level 8.
 Her continuing education has included the Academy of Forest Kindergarten Teachers, as well as Montessori, Waldorf, and Reggio Emilia systems and the latest research on child psychology.
-She also teaches voice and piano lessons part-time with an Asheville music studio.
 Kathryn's purpose is to support all children's evolving sense of self and intrinsic belonging in the human community and natural world.

 Mica Whitmire | Lead Teacher